Best natural wonders in France

 Region: La Teste-de-Buch

-The Dune du Pilat is the highest sand dune in Europe and measures 110 m (360 ft) in height, 500 m (1,640 ft) in width and 2.7 km (1.7 mi) in length.
-The so -called "sandy monster" lies between the Atlantic Ocean, a huge pine forest, the bay of Arcachon, a sandbar and a peninsula.
-Incredibly, the dune should move inland and push the forest back to 5.5 meters every year!
+The Dune du Pilat is the highest sand dune in Europe, measuring 110 m (360 ft) in height, 500 m (1,640 ft) in width and 2.7 km (1.7 mi) in length.
+The so-called “sand monster” lies between the Atlantic Ocean, a huge pine forest, the Bay of Arcachon, a sandbank and a peninsula.
+Incredibly, the dune is said to be moving inland, pushing back the forest by between one and 5.5 meters each year!

-Where: The best natural wonder of France are distributed all over the country.
-We therefore recommend that you use our “region” links above to find accommodation on Booking.com.
-We recommend booking accommodation on the website with a score of over 8.0.
+Where: France's best natural wonders are spread across the country.
+Therefore, we recommend that you use our “Region” links above to find accommodation on Booking.com.
+We recommend booking accommodation on the site with a score above 8.0.

-When: The best time to visit France is between April-June and September-Nov when the weather is pleasant and the crowds are relatively low.
-The summer months (Jul-Augg) offer excellent weather, but collapse with the French holiday season, in which a large part of the country is closed and European vacationers are abundant.
+When: The best time to visit France is between April-June and September-Nov, when the weather is pleasant and crowds are relatively thin.
+The summer months (Jul-Aug) offer excellent weather but coincide with the French holiday season, when much of the country is closed and European holidaymakers abound.

-like: DFDS Seaways operates several routes between Great Britain and France, namely Dover-Dünkirchen, Dover-Calais and Newhaven Dieppe.
-The return prices for a car range from £ 102.50 upwards, depending on your data and your route.
+How: DFDS Seaways operates several routes between the UK and France, namely Dover-Dunkirk, Dover-Calais and Newhaven-Dieppe.
+Return fares for a car range from £102.50 upwards, depending on your dates and route.

 Atlas & Boots

-We decided on the four -hour route from Newhaven to Dieppe and found the ferry clean and comfortable.
-The ferry has a variety of different areas, so it is easy to find a quiet place.
-The food on board is warm and filling and there is a well -stocked bar on the upper deck.
-All in all, the route offers an excellent price-performance ratio.
+We chose the four hour route from Newhaven to Dieppe and found the ferry clean and comfortable.
+The ferry has a variety of different areas, making it easy to find a quiet spot.
+The food on board is warm and filling and there is a well-stocked bar on the upper deck.
+All in all, the route offers excellent value for money.

-If you prefer to fly, book via Skyscanner at the best prices.
+If you prefer to fly, book through Skyscanner for the best prices.

 .